pholser/junit-quickcheck/src/site/markdown/usage/other-types.md

 - Each line of this file should contain the fully-qualified name of a concrete generator class.

-Ensure your generator class and the provider configuration file are on the class path. junit-quickcheck will make generators packaged in this way available for use.
+Ensure that both your generator class and the provider configuration file are on the class path. junit-quickcheck will make generators packaged in this way available for use.

-The generators in the module `junit-quickcheck-generators` are loaded via this mechanism also.
+The generators in the module `junit-quickcheck-generators` are also loaded via this mechanism.
 Any generators you supply and make available to the `ServiceLoader` complement these generators rather than override them.